What do I wear to rehearsals?

 Generally speaking, you should allow yourself enough time so that you are seated, tuned, and ready to play at the scheduled start time for the rehearsal.
 Rehearsal schedules are posted on the ensemble bulletin boards located in the plaza-level lobby of the south elevator in the Conservatory building.
 These schedules are subject to change, sometimes at the last moment, so it is very important to make checking the bulletin boards a part of your daily routine.
 Conductors will sometimes use more time than they had originally anticipated rehearsing a particular piece, so do not become impatient if you show up on time and have to wait.

 When do I need to show up for a concert?

-Call times for concerts are generally one-half hour before the scheduled performance.
+Call times for concerts are generally 30 minutes before the scheduled performance.
 You should be present for check-in no later than the call time indicated, and you must be fully dressed in appropriate concert attire before you will be allowed to check-in.
-Anyone arriving for check-in later than fifteen minutes after the posted call time will be officially considered late.
+Anyone arriving for check-in later than 15 minutes after the posted call time will be officially considered late.
 Unexcused lateness to a performance call will result in a drop in grade of at least one full grade level.

 My instrument is broken.
 What do I do about today’s rehearsal?

 Contact the Ensemble Office to arrange for a substitute instrument so that a service is not missed.
 In most cases we can provide an instrument for you to use temporarily while you are having repairs made to your own.
 Missing a service due to instrument repairs will not be considered an excused absence.

 I don’t feel well.
 What should I do?